ssp21/ssp21-spec/ssp21.md

 * **AUTHENICATION_ERROR** - The outstation was unable to authenticate the master.

 * **INTERNAL** - A error code for any unforeseen condition or implementation specific error.

-**Authentication-only session modes**

-* **HMAC-SHA256-16** - Plaintext is authenticated using a HMAC-SHA256 truncated to the leftmost 16 bytes.

-**Encrypted and authenticated session modes**

-SSP21 does not currently support encrypted sessions.
-Future versions of the protocol may support AEAD cipher modes like AES-GCM.

 #### Handshake Messages